datalad-handbook/book/docs/basics/101-121-siblings.rst

 :dlcmd:`update --how merge` worked for your room mate), because there is only one other known location, though.

-This plain :dlcmd:`update` informs you that it "fetched" updates from the dataset.
+This plain :dlcmd:`update` "fetched" updates from the dataset.
 The changes however, are not yet visible -- the script that he added is not yet in your ``code/`` directory: